 It may be necessary to package auxiliary data or nonstandard essence for a specific use case.
 In these cases the extension shall not interfere with the proper handling of the DCP by an otherwise compliant system.
-As a best practice, extensions should adhere to the requirements given in this section and to any extension requirements or guidelines presented in the relevant standards documentation.
+Extensions shall adhere to the requirements given in this specification and the Auxiliary Data requirements of [SMPTE ST429-14: "D-Cinema Packaging -- Aux Data File"].